PPL » Meteorology » Local Winds

 Sea breeze

-The Sea Breeze is a cool, moist breeze that blows onshore during the day.
+A sea breeze is a cool, moist breeze that blows from the sea onto the land during the day.

 (a) horizontal and vertical limits around New Zealand;